Saddle seat: Tail-setting

 The American Saddlebred and Tennessee Walking Horse are shown with an artificially positioned tail in the "high action" classes, including park, three-gaited, five-gaited, and fine harness competition.
 Set tails are not allowed in Saddlebred or Tennessee Walking horse pleasure classes or in most flat shod classes, though a horse which has previously been shown with a set tail may be allowed in some classes if its tail has been taken down and allowed to return to its natural position.
 Other saddle seat breeds, such as the Arabian, Racking Horse and Morgan, prohibit tail-setting altogether.
-It is important to note that all American Saddlebred horses can compete with a natural, unset, and/or unbraced tail regardless of the division without penalty.
+All American Saddlebred horses can compete with a natural, unset, and/or unbraced tail regardless of the division without penalty.

 The upright set tail shortens the length of the rest of the tail by several inches.
 Therefore, horses with set tails, particularly if thin or slow-growing, may have a false tail added.
 False tails are not allowed in Morgan or Arabian competition.
 When used, false tails attempt to not appear obviously fake; they are matched to the horse's natural hair color and flow into the natural tail.

-Tail setting is a controversial subject.
+Tail setting is an incredibly controversial subject.
 This is primarily because a common way of creating the set look is a tail "nicking" operation, in which the retractor muscles on the underside of the dock are partially cut (the tail is not broken, as some people believe).
-The USEF permits, in American Saddlebred and Half American Saddlebred horses "surgical release of only the ventral sacrocaudal muscle is allowable if performed by a licensed veterinarian".
-The tail is then placed into a tail set so that when the muscles and ligaments heal they are longer than they were initially.
+The USEF permits, in American Saddlebred and Half American Saddlebred horses "surgical release of only the ventral sacrocaudal muscle is allowable if performed by a licensed veterinarian", but also states "The injecting of any foreign substance into a horse’s tail, the cutting of tail ligaments, soring or maiming of feet, or any such practice which would alter or influence a horse’s natural carriage, movement or behavior, is prohibited."
+Tail alterations raise significant welfare concerns and violate the rules of many governing bodies over equestrian sport, including the Fédération Équestre Internationale (FEI).
+These practices not only contravene ethical standards but also prevent horses from displaying pain or discomfort, potentially masking medical conditions The tail is then placed into a tail set so that when the muscles and ligaments heal they are longer where they were initially.
 A tail set is a harness-like device with straps that loop from the chest of the horse to the back of the tail to support a spoon crupper that actually holds the tail itself.
 A tail set holds the tail up and stretches the muscles and ligaments of the tail, preventing it from gradually sinking down.
 Once healed, the tail will still retain most of its movement and function, such as swatting flies, but can no longer be clamped down hard against the buttocks.
 In the show ring, the tailsetting harness is removed, but the tail is often tied or put into a tail brace to hold it in place.